Baffle Step

 baffle-step-mistake 2

-For waveguide or horns it’s always better to have an continuous profile to never create a flat area between the horn and the edges, as seen here with a X-shape X25:
+For waveguides or horns, it is always better to have a continuous profile, avoiding flat areas between the horn and the edges, as seen here with the X-shape X25:

 wood return